prathik2401/my-portfolio/README.md

 # My Portfolio Website
-This website is made using React.js
+This website is made using React JS